Aphorica/json-processor/README.md

 Environment: Node.js

+## Motivation

+A recent project I worked on implemented a sophisticated process that was configuration driven, the configuration being specified in JSON files &ndash; a good idea, but the configuration file was getting unwieldy.
+I needed a way to break the configuration into more manageable pieces.

+Another driving factor was that this application could have several kinds of inputs and outputs, each having their own partial configuration sets.
+These needed to be combined according options chosen in the UI.
+By breaking the configuration into multiple files, I could also address this feature.

+There are other solutions for providing segmented configuration files, but they implement YAL (yet another language), and provide kitchen sink functionality.

+What I was looking for was simple:

+ - Stay within the JSON format &mdash; this should be doable with canonical JSON syntax, without having to extend the language.

+ - Providing a commenting form might be a nice add-on, since I have to process the entire file, anyway.

+ - I don't need or want anything more than this.

+ - I want it nice and tiny.

+I couldn't really find anything else on _npm_ or otherwise, so I wrote this.

+Enjoy, if you find it useful.

 ## Overview

-JSON is a terrific format, but the files can get long and unwieldy.

-This utility reads JSON files and looks for directives in the keys it encounters during traversal.
+The utility reads JSON files and looks for directives in the keys it encounters during traversal.
 Possible keys are:

 <dl>
-<dt>file</dt>
+<dt>"file"</dt>
-<dd>The value is a file that contains further JSON (or other type &ndash; see below)
+<dd>The value specifies a file that contains further JSON (or perhaps other input type &ndash; see below)
 of information.
 The file is read and traversal continues into the file (allowing nesting.)</dd>
 <dt>"!!" (anything following the bangs is ok)</dt>